easystats/performance/paper/paper.md

 ## Computing Quality Indices of Models

 *performance* offers a number of indices to assess the goodness of fit of a model.
-We will discuss only a few before discussing a key function that returns all of these indices in one fell swoop.

-For example, $R^2$, also known as the coefficient of determination, is a popular statistical measure to gauges how much of the variance in the dependent variable is accounted for by the specified model.
-The `r2()` function in *performance* can compute this index for a wide variety of regression models.
-Depending on the model, $R^2$, pseudo-$R^2$, or marginal / adjusted $R^2$, etc. values are returned.
+For example, $R^2$, also known as the coefficient of determination, is a popular statistical measure to gauge the amount of the variance in the dependent variable accounted for by the specified model.
+The `r2()` function from *performance* computes and returns this index for a variety of regression models.
+Depending on the model, the returned value may be $R^2$, pseudo-$R^2$, or marginal/adjusted $R^2$.

-Example with linear regression model:
+First, consider a simple linear model.

 ``` {.r}
 model <- lm(mpg ~ wt + cyl, data = mtcars)

 r2(model)

 #> # R2 for Linear Regression
 #>
 #>        R2: 0.830
 #>   adj.
 R2: 0.819
 ```

-Example with mixed-effects model:
+Next, consider a mixed-effects model.

 ``` {.r}
 library(lme4)